 Extra curricular activities (i.e. games, dances, athletic events, trips) are an extension of the school day, and all rules which govern students during the school day will be applied.
-This includes rules regarding gum and hats.

 Activity Restriction

 An activity restriction may be implemented for students who fall behind in assignments or who demonstrate poor behavior by the teachers, counselor and/or principal.
 These may include passes (to library, computer lab, locker or office), extra-curricular attendance (dances, incentive trips, sports events), field trips, assemblies, student activity membership, including athletics, regular parent contact, parent attending school with student, and/or counseling (individual or group).
 All or part of the restrictions mentioned may be removed after a review of each student's status, at any time.